Entangled sensor-networks for dark-matter searches: Preliminary

 where we have defined the quantum-limited (QL) visibility $\alpha_{\rm QL}(\omega)$, which refers to the intrinsic limit set by the vacuum fluctuations of the modes.
 The SNR is peaked on resonance and is given as,\footnote{See ref.~\cite{kim2020revisit} for a definition of the total signal-power (e.g., over a band of frequencies), which includes the finite bandwidth of the axion.
 The main results of that reference can likewise be computed using the quantum cavity-model above by specifying the lineshape of $n_s(\omega)$ and calculating the total output signal power.}

-This is just the Dicke radiometer equation~\cite{dicke1946radiometer}, which has peak sensitivity at critical coupling, $\gamma_m/\gamma_\ell=1$--- a known result; see e.g. \cite{krauss1985,kim2020revisit}.
+This is just the Dicke radiometer equation~\cite{dicke1946radiometer}, which has peak sensitivity at critical coupling, $\gamma_m/\gamma_\ell=1$---a known result; see e.g. \cite{krauss1985,kim2020revisit}.
 [It is common, in the literature, to define the ratio $\beta\equiv\gamma_m/\gamma_\ell$, but we bypass this convention in the main text to avoid adding extra notation.]

 Using similar logic as above, one can show that heterodyne has the same average SNR performance at the quantum limit.
 In other words, heterodyne and homodyne detection perform equally well when sampling a random signal (at least in this setting, where phase-insensitive amplifier noise is negligible; see Appendix~\ref{app:heterodyne}).
 We shall henceforth drop the superscript labeling the detection scheme and restrict ourselves primarily to homodyne measurements.
-For later reference, we note that only homodyne measurement benefits from quantum squeezing and allows us to surpass the quantum limit.
+Only homodyne measurement benefits from quantum squeezing and allows us to surpass the quantum limit.